mdn/content/files/en-us/web/css/blend-mode/index.md

 ### Blend mode comparison

-In the following example, we have a `<div>` with two background images set on it — a Firefox logo on top of a linear gradient.
+In the following example, we have a `<div>` with a background image set on it — a Firefox logo on top of a linear gradient.
 Below it, we have a provided a `<select>` menu that allows you to change the `background-blend-mode` applied to the `<div>`, allowing you to compare the different blend mode effects.

 #### HTML